danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## Further notes

-We chose to discuss the class-object creation in greater detail in this chapter with the step by step approach.
-The sample code also includes other built-in and customized objects as a whole game.

-**Button:** The button in this chapter is similar to the previous one (Chapter 4 - DataCapture), which is to define the global variable `button`, then create the button with text and add the style such as background color, padding and font-size (in the style of CSS).
-A function called `addTofu` is created to push for new object creation when the button is clicked.

-**Table:** The table mainly consists of two rectangles that show the table weight with shadow.
-Two for-loops are used to draw the colored line with a certain and equal amount of width so as to give a three-dimentional effect.

-**Beers:** The sample code uses the `p5.play` library with the functions of `createSprite()`, `addImage()`, `addtoGroup`, considering beer as a sprite object that one can manipulate.
-The beer is an image technically, and all the images can be added as a group. `checkBeer()` is a custom function to check for beer availability.
-As sprites with the built-in concept of objects, `remove()` is similar to `splice()`, used to remove those beers that have already reached the edge of the other side of the table.
-In a similar vein, beers are added if the program does not have enough of them on the table.
-That said, there is also a logic of checking the availablity of beers.
-But for this chapter, it is more important to walkthrough the whole concept of object-oriented programming rather than using other libraries, as it will defeat the purpose of understanding the decision for each step in terms of the creation of class and object instances with properties and behaviors.
-Having the beers in `p5.play` is more to give a sense of how different things can be put together.
+//need to add the dist function, keypressed, scoring game

-**A game:** The program is a game, and as such there are winners and losers (eating tofu is gamified). `checkLoser()` is a function used to check how many tofus remain.
+**A game:** The program is a game, and as such there are winners and losers (eating tofu is gamified). `checkResult()` is a function used to check how many tofus remain.
 If they are less than the required amount, then the "game over" text will be displayed.

 **Arithmetic operators:** There is new arithmetic syntax beyond simply `=`, `+`, `-`, `*`, `/`, such as `+=` in `tableX+=texture_width;` and `edgeX+=texture_width;`.
 See the list below: